jiangxinmeng1/tae_design/update_async_index_design.md

 - To ensure that the transaction for creating or dropping an index has been committed before registering the index in memory, it subscribes to the logtail of `mo_async_index_log`.It waits for the logtail to deliver the insert or delete information.

 3. Every 10 seconds, scan indexes and tables in memory.
 - It filters out the tables that meet the criteria and checks for updates.
-If there are no updates, the watermark is updated directly.
 If there are updates, data synchronization is triggered.
 The iteration task is passed to the executor.
 - Indexes on the same table try to maintain consistent watermarks so they can be synchronized together.

 - Iterations will be created under the following conditions:

    If an index has a watermark of 0, it is a newly created index: 1.If there are no other indexes on the table, it synchronizes data from timestamp 0 to the current time.2.If there are already indexes on the table, it synchronizes data from timestamp 0 to the watermark of the other indexes, so that they can be synchronized together in the future.
 Since this task may take a long time, other indexes on the table will continue updating normally to avoid being blocked.

    If all indexes on a table have the same timestamp and there is no running iteration (except for newly created indexes), synchronization occurs from the watermark to the current time.

    Some indexes may fall behind others on the same table: 1.This happens because during the initial full sync of a new index, other indexes on the table might continue to update, causing this index to lag behind.
-2.It may also happen if multiple indexes are created consecutively on a new table, and each gets a different initial watermark.
+2.It may also happen if multiple indexes are created in a row on a new table, and each gets a different initial watermark.
 In such cases, one lagging index is selected at a time to catch up to the table's maximum watermark.
 These lagging indexes should be few in number and can quickly be brought into alignment with the table's overall watermark.

 4. After collecting the table list, it starts to update index tables according to the table list, which will be called a `iteration`.Each synchronization task corresponds to a row in `mo_async_index_iterations`.
 In a iteration:
 ```sql